 Over 1,000 talented students in this cohort have completed intensive and structured career programming.
 In addition to building their professional brand and investigating different industries, they have enhanced their knowledge of workplace dynamics, which ensures a smooth transition to the workplace.

-- Starting January 2023: The full cohort of Year 2 engineering and UTM students will begin applying for summer jobs.
+Starting in the Fall term, Year 2 engineering and UTM students will begin applying for summer jobs.

-Starting September 19 2022: Undergraduate students from the Faculty of Applied Science & Engineering and University of Toronto Mississauga Mathematical and Computational Sciences can start applying to posted opportunities.
-The recruitment period is a continuous cycle and runs until July 2023.
+Starting in September, undergraduate students from the Faculty of Applied Science & Engineering and University of Toronto Mississauga Mathematical and Computational Sciences can start applying to posted opportunities.
+The recruitment period is a continuous cycle and runs until July.